offby1/bridge-server/README.hosting.md

 * it's in beta
 * > Traffic sent over a Funnel is subject to non-configurable bandwidth limits.

+They also say something like "funnel is meant for transient, off-the-cuff sharing", which is also not great, but ... it's been fine so far (I've been using it since Oct 30 2024).

 Something I read somewhere suggested that the reverse proxy is *not* doing crypto stuff, which is good -- that means it's not working as hard as I'd feared, and thus is likely to *keep* working :-)